AntDX316/SoundPlayer-Cursor/README.md

 - 🔍 **Real-time search** - Find your music instantly as you type
 - 📁 Folder organization for your music
 - 📋 Playlist management with shuffle and repeat
+- 🎯 **Auto-scroll** - Automatically scroll to the currently playing track
 - 🎨 Modern dark theme interface
 - 💾 Save/Load library functionality
 - 🔊 Volume and seek controls